CartoDB/airship/docs/guides/08-Styling.md

 ## Advanced guide: Styling

-In this guide, you'll learn how to apply custom styling to Airship components and styles letting them look like your brand.
+In this guide, you will learn how to apply custom styling to Airship components and styles letting them look like your brand.

-We'll show you three levels of customization, which will let you customize styles through different levels of difficulty.
+We will show you three levels of customization, which will let you customize styles through different levels of difficulty.

 ### Customizing Airship with CSS variables
 CSS variables are entities that contain values meant to be reused throughout the CSS styles.
 In Airship, we use them to create consistent design all over the components and styles.